thismatters/EurorackSawAnimator/README.md

 * [Mouser](https://www.mouser.com): Needs no introduction.
 Get your ICs from here (or [digikey](https://www.digikey.com)).
 * [Tayda Electronics](https://www.taydaelectronics.com/): Good supplier for passive components; audio jacks, and potentiometers.
 Their audio jacks are slightly smaller than the thonkiconn from thonk.
 * [Love My Switches](https://lovemyswitches.com/): Has [really good knobs](https://lovemyswitches.com/anodized-aluminum-knob-the-lo-fi-1-4-smooth-shaft-12-5mm-od/) to go on those potentiometers!
 * [OSHPark](https://oshpark.com/): Fast and (relatively) cheap PCB manufacturer.
-I haven't done a prototype run yet... stay tuned.
+[V0 PCB](https://oshpark.com/shared_projects/MXBVaxpS)

+## Issues

+### V0
+- The output saw waveshape is slightly distorted at the bottom, the slope is a little off
+- Assembly was harder than necessary because the two boards with SMD components did not have enough support tabs to keep them together; each board had to be registered for solder paste application separately.